What is a Moot Court?

 10 shares

-Moot court is one of the most exciting activities for law students.
-The proceedings in a moot court mirror real-life court proceedings.
-The purpose of the activity is to help law students understand how real courts work and their proper code of conduct, the importance of dress code and the use of formal language.
+Moot Court is one of the most exciting activities for students interested in law.
+The proceedings in a Moot court mirror real-life court proceedings.
+Moreover, the purpose of the activity is to help law students understand how real Courts work and their proper code of conduct, the importance of dress code and the use of formal language.
 Mooting is a great way to develop one’s confidence, speaking, writing skills and research acumen.
-Participating in moot courts is not just great for budding advocates but also for future Judges and arbitrators.
-Most universities hold inter-college or intra college mooting sessions which gives students a chance to network and work with their future competition.
-Keep reading to learn more about moot courts and how they work.
+Additionally, participating in Moot Courts is not just great for budding advocates but also future Judges and arbitrators.
+Most universities hold inter-college or intra-college mooting sessions which gives students a chance to network and work with their future competition.
+Keep reading to learn more about Moot courts and how they work.

 Also Read: What are MUNs?